NADMO cautions boat operators against overloading passengers - MyJoyOnline

 Audio By Carbonatix

-The Bono Regional Director of the National Disaster Management Organisation (NADMO), Fati Kine Lam, has cautioned boat transport operators to desist from overloading passengers to avoid disasters.
+The Bono Regional Director of the National Disaster Management Organization (NADMO), Fati Kine Lam, has cautioned boat transport operators to desist from overloading passengers to avoid disasters.

-She urged fishing communities to also resist overloading fisherfolk and travellers by ensuring that boat operators stay within the weight limits of their boats whenever embarking on journeys.
+She urged fishing communities to also insist on not overloading fisherfolk and travelers by ensuring that boat operators stay within the weight limits of their boats whenever they journey.

-The regional directorate of NADMO presented more than 100 reflective life jackets to the community, which uses the Bui Dam reservoir upstream.
+The regional directorate of NADMO presented over 100 reflective life jackets to the community that used the Bui Dam reservoir upstream.

-Mrs. Lam urged operators to ensure that they do not exceed their boats’ passenger capacity or maximum weight in order to avert mishaps on the reservoir.
+Mrs Lam urged operators to ensure that they did not exceed their boats' passenger capacity or maximum weight to avert mishaps on the reservoir.

-She emphasised that the government had prioritised general safety in fishing communities and remained committed to addressing their emerging challenges.
+She emphasised that the government had prioritized the general safety in the fishing communities and remained dedicated to addressing their emerging challenges.

-She advised operators to avoid speeding, explaining that they could be trapped by tree stumps in the reservoir, causing their boats to capsize.
+She advised the operators to avoid speeding, saying that they could be trapped by tree stumps in the reservoir and capsized their boats.

-“Always be mindful of weather signs and return to shore quickly as soon as weather conditions become unfavourable,” she urged.
+“Always be mindful of weather signs and return to the shores quickly, as soon as the weather conditions look unfavourable”, she urged.

-Mrs. Lam stressed that adhering to safety protocols remained the best option and advised boat riders and passengers to always wear life jackets whenever travelling on the reservoir.
+Mrs Lam stressed that adhering to safety protocols remained the best option and advised the boat riders and passengers to always wear the life jackets whenever journeying on the reservoir.

-Earlier, Mrs. Lam interacted with and sensitised fisherfolk, fishmongers, traders, residents, traditional leaders, and boat operators at the Banda-Bongase fishing community, taking them through basic safety protocols.
+Earlier, Mrs Lam interacted with and sensitized the fisherfolk, fishmongers, traders, and residents, as well as the traditional leaders and the boat operators at the Banda-Bongase fishing community, and took them through basic safety protocols.

 Latest Stories